-- Manager-Traded Portfolios The Adviser for a Manager-Traded Portfolio assumes full discretionary portfolio management responsibilities over each Client account invested in the Portfolio (in that capacity, the Adviser will be referred to as an "Investment Manager"), including determining the securities to be bought or sold, implementing those decisions for the invested accounts, and for all other aspects of portfolio management for the accounts.
-An Investment Manager may implement its trade decisions through Stifel in our capacity as a broker, or may implement trades through other broker-dealers if the Investment Manager determines, in its sole discretion, that such other broker-dealer is providing best execution in light of all applicable circumstances.
-Please refer to the Section "Fees and Compensation - Fees and Expenses Associated with "Trading Away Practices of Investment Managers" for more information about Investment Managers' trade-away practices. - Model Portfolios.
+- Manager-Traded Portfolios.
+The Adviser for a Manager-Traded Portfolio assumes full discretionary portfolio management responsibilities over each Client account invested in the Portfolio (in that capacity, the Adviser will be referred to as an "Investment Manager"), including determining the securities to be bought or sold, implementing those decisions for the invested accounts, and for all other aspects of portfolio management for the accounts.
+An Investment Manager may implement its trade decisions through Stifel in our capacity as a broker, or may implement trades through other brokerdealers if the Investment Manager determines, in its sole discretion, that such other broker-dealer is providing best execution in light of all applicable circumstances.
+Please refer to the section "Fees and Compensation - Fees and Expenses Associated With "Trades Executed By Investment Managers Away From Stifel" for more information about Investment Managers' trade-away practices. - Model Portfolios.
 Alternatively, we may enter into an arrangement under which an Adviser agrees to provide their trading models for each applicable Portfolio.
-In these cases, we have entered into an arrangement with a third-party service provider, Envestnet Asset Management, Inc., ("Envestnet"), which provides in part that where an Adviser has agreed to provide their trading model for its Portfolios, Envestnet will receive, and provide trade implementation services for, the Model Portfolios from the applicable Adviser.
+In these cases, we have entered into an arrangement with a third-party service provider, Envestnet Asset Management, Inc. ("Envestnet"), which provides, in part, that where an Adviser has agreed to provide their trading model for its Portfolios, Envestnet will receive, and provide trade implementation services for, the Model Portfolios from the applicable Adviser.
 Envestnet is authorized to execute Model Portfolio transactions through our firm and/or through an unaffiliated broker-dealer firm, as appropriate, depending on its best execution analysis with respect to the specific transaction.